-This appendix sets out the evidence statements taken from eight reviews provided by external contractors/public health collaborating centres (see appendix A) and links them to the relevant recommendations (see appendix B for the key to study types and quality assessments).
-The evidence statements are presented here without references – these can be found in the full review (see appendix E for details).
+This appendix sets out the evidence statements taken from eight reviews provided by external contractors/public health collaborating centres (see appendix A for details of the external contractors and collaborating centres ) and links them to the relevant recommendations (see appendix B for the key to study types and quality assessments).
+The evidence statements are presented here without references – these can be found in the full review (see appendix E for details of the full review).
 It also sets out a brief summary of findings from the economic appraisal and the fieldwork.

 The eight reviews are:

 Review 2: 'Correlates of physical activity in children: a review of quantitative systematic reviews'